regardingwork/regardingwork.github.com/_posts/2011-08-12-100-ways-to-get-more-done.markdown

     <li>Have all content you need accessible all the time, on any machine.
 Storing all of your docs, work, etc. in the cloud with <a href="https://www.dropbox.com/">Dropbox</a> or <a href="https://www.docs.google.com/">Google Docs</a> will enable you to work on anything whenever and wherever you feel the urge.</li>
    	<li>Use (even if loosely) an informative, extensible file naming system that you have internalized rather than spending time creating a folder system.
 Then, use Spotlight (⌘ + space) to find files fast, rather than navigating through folder systems.</li>
     <li>Habitualize simple keyboard navigation. ctrl-a ctrl-e for start and end of line. option left/right for moving one word at a time.</li>
-    <li>Use <a href= "http://mizage.com/divvy/>" Divvy </a> to control the windows in your workspace.</li>
+    <li>Use <a href="http://mizage.com/divvy/">Divvy</a> to control the windows in your workspace.</li>
 	<li>Regularly use full screen apps to increase focus and as part of your productivity commencement ritual (!! link to number).
 There's usually an option in the 'View' menu of most apps in Mac OS X and it's <a href='http://www.apple.com/macosx/whats-new/full-screen.html'>built into Lion</a>.</li>
     <li>Use a password manager like<a href= "http://agilebits.com/products/1Password/"> 1Password</a>.
 You should not waste time recalling and mental space keeping a log of all of your passwords.
 Besides, the password manager will be better at generating long, complex passwords than you.</li>
     <li>Once you decide that you no longer need an app, zap it with with  <a href= "http://appzapper.com/"> AppZapper</a>.
 Your Applications folder is a distraction in itself.</li>
-    <li>Consider <a href= "http://al3x.net/2008/09/08/al3xs-rules-for-computing-happiness.html>"> al3x's Rules for Computing Happiness </a>, particularly those under 'Hardware' to ensure that you are using a machine that suits your needs and don't own hardware you don't need.</li>
+    <li>Consider <a href="http://al3x.net/2008/09/08/al3xs-rules-for-computing-happiness.html"> al3x's Rules for Computing Happiness </a>, particularly those under 'Hardware' to ensure that you are using a machine that suits your needs and don't own hardware you don't need.</li>

     <h2>Fast, focused web use</h2>
     <li>Use <strong>Google Chrome</strong>.
 It's the fastest browser and will allow you to use some handy extensions.</li>